glutanimate/image-occlusion-enhanced/ANKIWEB.md

 - Python [ElementTree toolkit](http://effbot.org/zone/element-index.htm).
 Copyright (c) 1999-2008 by Fredrik Lundh.
 See header in `ElementTree.py` for licensing information.

-All software in this repository is provided  "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.
 As usual: Use this add-on at your own risk.